bjtn1/bjtnoguera.com/content/projects/index.md

 ## Password checker
 {{< button href="mailto:bjtn01.exit148@slmail.me" target="_self" >}}
-Send email to view this project's Github repository
+Request access to this repository
 {{< /button >}}
 - A Java application that checks the strength of passwords
 - Languages used: